-- Site weather data for the duration of the growing season
+- Site weather data for the duration of the growing season, but preferably for the complete year

-- Site soil profile and soil surface data
+- Soil surface characteristics and soil profile data

 - Latitude and longitude of the weather station,